Josh Freese discography

 This is the discography of American session drummer and songwriter Josh Freese.
 Freese has appeared on close to 500 records.
 He is an original member of A Perfect Circle and a member of the Vandals as well as Devo.
-He was the drummer for Nine Inch Nails from late 2005 until late 2008, and for Guns N' Roses from mid-1998 to 1999.
+He was the drummer for Nine Inch Nails from late 2005 until late 2008 and again since mid-2025, and for Guns N' Roses from mid-1998 to 1999.
 Freese was the new drummer for Foo Fighters from 2023 to 2025.